SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 }

 // Set configuration options for react query.
-// NOTE: This configuration will be used both on the server-side and
+// NOTE: This configuration will be used both on the server-side and client-side. const options = {
-// client-side.
-const options = {
     queryClientConfig: {
         defaultOptions: {
             queries: {
-                retry: !server // Only retry when on the client.
+                retry: false
             },
             mutations: {
-                retry: !server // Only retry when on the client.
+                retry: false
             }
         }
     }